-The trustee(s) must have the power to mortgage the security property for the purpose of securing a loan to the party (or parties) who are the borrower(s) under the mortgage or deed of trust note.
+The trustee(s) must have the power to mortgage the security property for the purpose of securing a loan to the individual (or individuals) who are the borrower(s) under the mortgage or deed of trust note.

 All property and occupancy types are eligible.
 For properties that are the borrower's principal residence, at least one individual establishing the trust must occupy the security property and sign the loan documents.

-The lender must retain in the individual mortgage file a copy of any trust documents that the title insurance company required in making its determination on the title insurance coverage.
+The lender must retain in the individual loan file a copy of any trust documents that the title insurance company required in making its determination on the title insurance coverage.